TEN QUESTIONS TO ASK BEFORE YOU HIRE AN ATTORNEY FOR YOUR PERSONAL INJURY CASE

 1. What areas of law does the attorney handle most often?

 Most lawyers focus on handling only a few areas of law.
 By doing so, a lawyer can make better decisions and develop tactics from one case that can be used successfully for clients in the next case.
 There are many technicalities in almost every area of law.
 To know which areas the lawyer handles most often, ask if they are a generalist, or specialist in any area of law.
-Especially if you have a personal injury claim, you will want an attorney who is specialized in that area of law.
+Especially if you have a personal injury claim, you will want to hire an personal injury attorney who is specialized in that area of law.

 2. What is the attorney’s track record for cases similar to this one in the past?
 How did their prior cases turn out?